 With comments by Marcus Lindroos

 Each Alphan has a commlock, providing internal communications and access to areas of the base.
 The name is normally spelt "commlock" in scripts and production material.
 On-screen it is "commlock" in Guardian Of Piri, but "comlock" on the test card screen in The Immunity Syndrome.
-(The "Emergency Procedure" notices, just readable in one shot from Space Warp, also say "comlock").
+The "Emergency Procedure" notices, just readable in some shots (such as Space Warp), also say "comlock".

 The commlocks have similar capabilities as the stationary communications posts (i.e. internal microphone + loudspeakers + camera + small display for voice activated audio/video call and remote access to external computer and video service providers; "security alert" alarm button [Matter of Life and Death], lunar chronograph [Earthbound]), but additionally emit an electronic ID "door key" signal as well as a locator beam [Matter of Life and Death, Death's Other Dominion] for tracking purposes.
 Main Mission can call all wireless commlocks and/or fixed communications posts in a given area (End of Eternity) and the overall communications network is managed by Alpha main computer (Guardian of Piri).

 Commlocks are used internally in Moonbase Alpha, on the lunar surface (around Alpha and in the Nuclear Waste Disposal Areas), and on space missions- not just on Eagle flights from Moonbase Alpha, but used by the crew in the 1996 Ultra Probe mission (Dragon's Domain).

 They are normally worn on the belt or on the side of spacesuit chest packs (Breakaway only).
 They may be stored in a desk-top stand (Black Sun, Alpha Child; the stand is presumably also used for recharging the power cell and possibly direct cable transfer of data to Alpha main computer (similar to a smartphone docking station).